dmlarionov/RabbitMQ.TraceableMessaging/README.md

 }
 ```

-Simplest request to service on client side looks like:
+Request from a client to a service can be make this way:

 ```csharp
 var request = new RequestA();
 var response = RpcClient.GetReply<ResponseA>(request: request);
 ```

-## Exceptions
+## Exceptions can be thrown

-Following exceptions defined in `RabbitMQ.TraceableMessaging.Exceptions` can be thrown:
+Exceptions defined in namespace `RabbitMQ.TraceableMessaging.Exceptions` can be thrown:

 - `ForbiddenException` - The server understood the request but refuses to authorize it.
-Like HTTP 403.
+Equivalent of HTTP 403.
-- `UnauthorizedException` - The request has not been applied because it lacks valid authentication credentials for the target resource.
+- `UnauthorizedException` - The request lacks authentication credentials.
 Like HTTP 401.
-Should lead to authorization round trip on client side.
+Should lead to authorization round trip.
-- `RequestFailureException` - The server cannot or will not process the request due to something that is perceived to be a client error.
-Like HTTP 400.
+- `RequestFailureException` - The server cannot process due to something.
+Like HTTP 500.
-- `InvalidReplyException` - Library at client side can't read response.
+- `InvalidReplyException` - The client can't read the response.

-`System.TimeoutException` can be thrown, which means than reply didn't arrive after a time specified in request or set as default timeout through `RpcClient` properties (1 minute by default).
+Following exceptions from other namespaces can be thrown:

-`ForbiddenException`  and `UnauthorizedException`  can be thrown only if `SecurityOptions` are passed to constructor of `RpcServer<..>`.
+`System.TimeoutException` - reply didn't arrive in time.

 ## Authorization